Articles

 Solar energy production in Ashland took major leaps forward in 2021.
 In April, True South Solar completed a major solar installation for the Ashland Food Co-op.
 At 528-panels, this array has a solar energy production capacity of 197 kilowatts — possibly the largest...

-Drought Tolerant Landscaping Offers A Bounty of Benefits
+Drought Tolerant Landscaping Offers a Bounty of Benefits

 Replacing your lawn with drought tolerant landscaping is a great way to save water, reduce your carbon footprint, and create a more beautiful and sustainable landscape.
 Water savings Traditional lawns require a lot of water to maintain, especially in arid climates....